dsrichard97/IowaSales/README.md

       </p>
     </p>
       <ul>
-          <li>Visualizations Database: The goal is to craft compelling narratives for stakeholders. </li>
+          <b>Visualizations Database: The goal is to craft compelling narratives for stakeholders. </b>
           <li>The narrative behind each dashboard is informed by the evolving landscape of software tools available for data storytelling, each offering unique perspectives on the same dataset.
 Initially, an SQL query was executed to retrieve specific fields critical for analyzing the sales volume and revenue generated from liquor sales, with the dataset spanning back to January 1, 2012.
 This period has seen a general uptrend in retail sales through the wholesale distribution of liquor, albeit with occasional declines.

 The primary objective shifted towards a granular analysis at the city and county levels, aiming to decipher the nuances of Iowa's local markets.
 Store data was meticulously collected to include city and county information, facilitating this localized approach.